HariniSundaram0/Project-Hotpot/README.md

 - users can sign up locally via the app, log in, log out
 - Users can log into the spotify account, and allow access to their account.
 #### P1:
-- Users can adjust a few of the the  algorithm preferences/filters via the settings tab, such as:
+- Users can adjust a few of the the  algorithm preferences/filters via the settings tab (genre, region/language preferences, randomness level, etc)
-  - language preferences
-  - allowing explicit language or not
-  - Genre of music
 - Users can view their liked songs / playlists created within this app
 - The algorithm keeps track of the songs users listen to, to prevent repetitive songs.
 ## Optional Stories: